 This protocol, published in December 2017, is about helping Devon planning authorities ensure that existing landscape character assessment evidence base is up to date and consistent with neighbouring Devon authorities.
 It is aimed at planners and landscape officers involved in updating Local Plan evidence base, and landscape professionals undertaking the work.
 Part 2 includes a useful checklist to ensure updated LCAs meet minimum requirements.

-Devon’s Tranquil Areas: Towards an approach to understanding and accounting for tranquility in planing and decision-making Landscape advice for highway designers and managers
+Devon’s Tranquil Areas: Towards an approach to understanding and accounting for tranquility in planning and decision-making

 How do we protect and enhance what we value in our landscapes whilst planning for sustainable development and managing change?